cloudera-labs/hms-mirror/README.md

 The report location is displayed at the bottom of the application window when it's complete.

-### Action Report for LEFT and RIGHT Clusters

-Under certain conditions, additional actions may be required to achieve the desired 'mirror' state.
-An output script for each cluster is created with these actions.
-These actions are NOT run by `hms-mirror.`  They should be reviewed and understood by the owner of the dataset being `mirrored` and run when appropriate.

-The locations are displayed at the bottom of the application window when it's complete.

 ### SQL Execution Output

 A SQL script of all the actions taken will be written to the local output directory.